virgulco/virgulco.github.io/README.md

 - [Python](https://www.python.org/downloads/)
 - [ruamel.yaml](https://pypi.org/project/ruamel.yaml/)

-Clone the repository to local and go to the root directory of it.
+Clone the repository locally, but to prevent losing the latest features, consider using **Fork** instead of cloning.

 Install the Jekyll plugins: